showmik/html-table-generator/README.md

 # HTML Table Generator

-**HTML Table Generator** is a WPF application that takes user input and generates HTML table code, making the process much easier.
+**HTML Table Generator** is a tool that generates HTML table code from user input or CSV files.

 ## Backstory